U.S. Suspends Most Security Assistance To Pakistan

 Back in August, when announcing his new policy on Afghanistan and South Asia, the president said: "We have been paying Pakistan billions and billions of dollars at the same time they are housing the very terrorists that we are fighting.
 But that will have to change, and that will change immediately."
 He vowed to "no longer be silent about Pakistan's safe havens for terrorist organizations, the Taliban, and other groups that pose a threat to the region and beyond."

-Later that same month, the administration notified Pakistan it was delaying a payment of $255 million in military aid, pending progress against Haqqani network militants the U.S. says are based in Pakistan and aid the Taliban.
+Later that month, the administration notified Pakistan that it was delaying a payment of $255 million in military aid, pending progress against Haqqani network militants who the U.S. says are based in Pakistan and aid the Taliban.

 The military aid, known as foreign military financing, "promotes the development of Pakistan's long-term [counter-insurgency/counter-terrorism] capabilities and improves Pakistan's ability to participate in maritime security operations and counter-maritime piracy," according to the State Department.

-U.N.
-Ambassador Nikki Haley told reporters Tuesday that the U.S. would withhold the $255 million payment, saying, "Pakistan has played a double game for years."
+The U.S. Ambassador to the United Nations Nikki Haley told reporters Tuesday that the U.S. would withhold the $255 million payment, saying, "Pakistan has played a double game for years."
 That $255 million is included in the suspended aid announced Thursday by Nauert.

 This is not the first time the U.S. has cut assistance to Pakistan.
 In the 1990s, Washington imposed aid-cutting sanctions related to Pakistan's nuclear program and a military coup that deposed an elected prime minister.

 The George W. Bush administration waived those sanctions and reinstated aid following the terrorist attacks of Sept.
 11, 2001, but reduced it in 2008.
-During President Barack Obama's first term in office, aid levels rose again but then dropped drastically following the 2011 U.S. raid in Abbottabad, Pakistan, that killed Osama bin Laden.
+During President Barack Obama's first term in office, aid levels rose again but then dropped drastically after the 2011 U.S. raid in Abbottabad, Pakistan, that killed Osama bin Laden.

 Since 2002, U.S. aid to Pakistan has totaled nearly $34 billion but declined in recent years, according to the Congressional Research Service.
 The country received more than $1 billion in U.S. assistance in 2016.